orestisvel/Cookie-Cats-AB-Test/README.md

 Since we're focusing on casual player behavior, the extreme outlier with 49,854 game rounds would heavily skew the distribution without providing meaningful insights.
 Therefore, we removed it from the analysis.

-Next, we analyzed the total number of game rounds.
+Next, we analyzed the distribution of total game rounds, for players who played up to 200 rounds.
 We plotted a graph to visualize the distribution of game rounds played by players, separated by game version.

 ![image](https://github.com/user-attachments/assets/2a3e0145-e109-499f-a713-c1f30d7d6683)